 4. Adding Video to Timeline:

 Go to the edit tab and then get your video clip to the content manager window.
 Simply drag it to the timeline.
-If you want to zoom the content then prefer to use plus button from upper left corner of the screen.
+If you want to zoom the content then prefer to use the plus button from the upper left corner of the screen.

 5. Edit Video Clips: